markdavidmc0/para-snatch/README.md

 # para-snatch
-plagiarism or duplication detection between two paragraphs of text
+Plagiarism or duplication detection between two paragraphs of text